Massage Works Dandenong Ranges

 "Problem in Arm Come From Shoulder" or "How I Came to Massage"

-As though he could foresee the suffering I was to later endure, my old teacher Professor Wong Lun OBE OAM, 10th dan Tang So Do, looked me in the eye, grasped my forearm with one hand and shoved my shoulder with the other pointedly stating, "Problem in arm...come from shoulder!"
+One day, as though he could foresee the suffering I was to later endure, the Professor looked me in the eye, grasped my forearm with one hand and shoved my shoulder with the other pointedly stating, "Problem in arm...come from shoulder!"

 Much later and five years into a strenuous career as a cleaner, symptoms of elbow pain began to dog me.
 Despite cortisone injections, acupuncture treatment, forearm and wrist stretches, and a reduced workload the condition continued to deteriorate.
 Eventually, I said to my wife, "Honey, tomorrow these arms are going to lock up and I'll have to close the business."